-5, was reported to hydrolyze the glycosidic bond between two or more carbohydrates, and is present in many plant tissues.^{24,25}
+5, was reported to hydrolyze the glycosidic bond between two or more carbohydrates, and is present in many plant tissues.
+24,25

 Five putative candidate genes were detected for sugar content, of which three play an important role in plant respiration or glycolysis (Enolase, Pyruvate dehydrogenase kinase, Glycine H Protein).
-Pyruvate dehydrogenase kinase was reported to be a negative regulator of the mitochondrial pyruvate dehydrogenase that plays a central role in control of cell respiration.
-Enolase, also known as Phosphopyruvate hydratase, catalyzes the ninth and penultimate step of glycolysis.
-In tobacco, the glycine H protein was reported to play an important role in the photorespiratory flux.
-Overexpression of this protein reduced the amounts of soluble sugars and increased the accumulation of starch.
-The fourth putative gene Beta Glucosidase was reported to be involved in the hydrolysis of cellobiose and other oligosaccharides into glucose.

-was reported to be involved in the transport of nucleotide sugars (UDP rhamose, UDP galactose) from the cytosol into the Golgi lumen to be used in the synthesis of polysaccharides.29
+Pyruvate dehydrogenase kinase was reported to be a negative regulator of the mitochondrial pyruvate dehydrogenase that plays a central role in control of cell respiration.26 Enolase, also known as Phosphopyruvate hydratase, catalyzes the ninth and penultimate step of glycolysis.
+In tobacco, the glycine H protein was reported to play an important role in the photorespiratory flux.27 Overexpression of this protein reduced the amounts of soluble sugars and increased the accumulation of starch.27 The fourth putative gene Beta Glucosidase was reported to be involved in the hydrolysis of cellobiose and other oligosaccharides into glucose.28 The fifth putative gene UDP-rhamose/UDP-galactose transporter was reported to be involved in the transport of nucleotide sugars (UDP rhamose, UDP galactose) from the cytosol into the Golgi lumen to be used in the synthesis of polysaccharides.25

 Three putative candidate genes were identified for DMC.
 Of these three genes, Xyloglucan galactosyltransferase was reported to play a significant role in enhancing the plasticity of cell wall components through its ability to hydrolyze and reconnect the xyloglucan chains.
-30 The second candidate gene, endo Beta D Glucanase, was reported to be involved in the cleavage of glucan chains, which are major constituents in cell walls, generating mainly oligosaccharides.
-31 The third putative gene, Ubiquitin protease, was reported to play an important role in many plant developmental processes.
-32 nd-conditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons Licenson

-Four putative candidate genes were detected for proteins.
-Of these four genes, D-amino acid transaminase was reported to play a crucial role in the biosynthesis and/or degradation metabolism www.soci.org of different amino acids in plants, such as alanine and serine.33 The second candidate gene, Indole 3 glycerol phosphate synthase, 18167/agritrop/00600. was reported to be involved in the tryptophan biosynthesis.34 The third putative gene Complex kinase 7 was reported to Resour Crop Evol 53:1199-1208 (2006). be involved in the phosphorylation of proteins both in the mitochondrial outer membrane and in chloroplasts.35 The fourth putative gene, Proline-rich like receptor kinase, belongs to the (2023).hydroxyproline-rich glycoprotein (HRGP) superfamily, which was reported to be involved in many plant developmental Aaric 93:1788-1797 (2013). troscopy.
-J Near Infrared Spectrosc 29:128-139 (2021).
+30 The second candidate gene, endo Beta D Glucanase, was reported to be involved in the cleavage of glucan chains, which are major constituents in cell walls, generating mainly oligosaccharides.31 The third putative gene, Ubiquitin protease, was reported to play an important role in many plant developmental processes.3 of different amino acids in plants, such as alanine and serine.33 The second candidate gene, Indole 3 glycerol phosphate synthase, was reported to be involved in the tryptophan biosynthesis.34 The third putative gene Complex kinase 7 was reported to be involved in the phosphorylation of proteins both in the mitochondrial outer membrane and in chloroplasts.35 The fourth putative gene, Proline-rich like receptor kinase, belongs to the hydroxyproline-rich glycoprotein (HRGP) superfamily, which was reported to be involved in many plant developmental processes.36